Free Mexico Travel Guide and Travel Information

 Nevertheless, Maler did not consolidate the building.
 It is important to mention that Maler also photographed the unusual and fascinating stucco reliefs for which the Palace of the Stuccos, the second major structure in Acanceh, is named.

-It turned out that the building was of a typical early (Late Preclassic to Early Classic) Petén configuration known as a radial pyramid: one that is basically square and has staircases oriented towards all four cardinal directions.
+It turned out that the building was of a typical early (Late Preclassic to Early Classic) Petén configuration known as a radial pyramid: one that is square and has staircases oriented towards all four cardinal directions.

 The loose stone, however, points to the fact that there once was a later construction covering the early building visitors see today.
+INAH began consolidations and restorations in 1996 which continue to the present time.

 Very recently, Acanceh was the focus of a major archaeological effort, conducted by Beatriz Quintal.

-Quintal’s project uncovered a great deal of the hitherto unexcavated Palace of the Stuccos, brought to light a previously ignored but substantial pyramidal building in the town, and found four spectacular giant stucco masks on the main temple’s eastern, western and northern façades.
+Quintal’s project uncovered a great deal of the hitherto unexcavated Palace of the Stuccos, brought to light a previously ignored but substantial pyramidal building in the town, and found four spectacular giant stucco masks on the main temple’s eastern, western, and northern façades.

 Judging from the style of the large masks, the building may have well been built in the Late Preclassic, marking Acanceh as an important urban center as early as some 2,000 years ago.